Bin-Chen-Lab/octad_desktop/README.md

 # Requisite data files can be downloaded here:
 https://s3-us-west-2.amazonaws.com/chenlab-data-public/octad
-Within the parent folder for this pipeline, create a folder named "data".
-Place all files ***
+In the parent folder for this pipeline, create a folder named "data".
+Place all files from this download into this data folder.

 # Navigating this repositorty:
 <ul>